- What Documents Do I Need To Collect For Filing My Tax Return?

 Sometimes it can be helpful to work with tools that can help you put inflation in perspective with your personal situation and frame your priorities as they relate to:

-To give you peace of mind and to shore up any gaps that may exist, please review the [LINK Checklist: What Issues Should I Consider When Dealing With High Inflation] and [LINK: Master List Of Goals].
+To give you peace of mind and to shore up any gaps that may exist, please review the [LINK file URL for Checklist: What Issues Should I Consider When Dealing With High Inflation] and [LINK file URL: Master List Of Goals].
 Whether you answer “YES” to one question or several questions (on either or both checklists), let’s talk.

 Contact me to schedule a time for us to have a conversation.
 There’s no better time than right now to make sure your financial plan is aligned with what you want to achieve in the context of the current environment.